esxjs/esx/readme.md

 const createEsx = require('esx')
 ```

-The initialzer takes an object of component mappings which
+The initializer takes an object of component mappings which
 it then uses to look up component references within the template.

 When called, the Initializer returns a Template Engine instance.